Category Archive : tours-delphi-meteora-2-day/

 NOVEMBER-APRIL the 2-day tour to Delphi – Meteora is organized on Wednesdays only.

-MAY-OCTOBER the 2-day tour is organized on Mon, Wed, Thu and SELECTED SATURDAYS
+MAY-OCTOBER the 2-day tour is organized on Mon, Wed, Thu and selected Sat

 PRICES in € p.p: *Entrance fees to be added: NOV-MAR + 8 € || APR-OCT + 15 €